George and Beata in Bali

 George Simian, born and raised in Bucharest, Romania, is a leading USA corporate advertising photographer, who has illustrated over 200 annual reports over the past 30 years, many of which received awards from Mead and AR100.
 George's clients include AT&T, Fidelity Investments, Georgia‐Pacific, Johnson & Johnson, Procter & Gamble, Staples, and Xerox.

-George teaches at UCLA Extension, where he was awarded Instructor of the Year for 2007, and holds workshops at Samy's Camera.
+George taught at UCLA Extension, where he was awarded Instructor of the Year for 2007, and frequently holds workshops in Los Angeles, sponsored by Samy's Camera.

 Photo District News magazine recognized him in Sept 2011 as one of the Best Photo Workshop Instructors.

-A lifelong advocate for photographers' rights, he serves as National Treasurer for the Advertising Photographers of America.
+A lifelong advocate for photographers' rights, he served for 6 years as National Treasurer of the American Photographic Artists.

-His expertise in strobe lighting, digital workflow, and color management, make him a sought‐after consultant in the photo industry.
+His expertise in strobe lighting, digital workflow, and color management, make him a sought‐after consultant in the photo industry: he is a Phase One Certified Professional, and has lectured for Phase One, Westcott, Adobe, Mamiya, and others.